What is the Federal TEACH Grant?

 - At UMBC this includes the following programs:

-Once a student receives the TEACH Grant, they must continue to maintain minimum cumulative GPA of 3.25 to be eligible to have the grant renewed each semester.
-They must also meet Satisfactory Academic Progress (SAP).
-Students who drop below 3.25 and/or fail to meet SAP will have their grant cancelled, but can reapply once they raise their GPA and/or meet SAP.
+Note: once a student receives the TEACH Grant, they must continue to maintain minimum cumulative GPA of 3.25 to be eligible to receive the grant funds each semester and/or renew their award for the following year.
+They must also meet Satisfactory Academic Progress (SAP) requirements to maintain eligibility for federal financial aid.

 How Can I Apply for the TEACH Grant?

-If you meet the eligibility requirements and are comfortable with the service requirement, complete the TEACH Grant Application using the link below and submit it to the Office of Financial Aid and Scholarships.
-Students must submit an application each year to receive the grant.
+If a student meets the eligibility requirements and are comfortable with fulfilling the service requirement after graduation, they can access and complete the TEACH Grant Application using the link below.
 Applications are typically reviewed within two weeks of submission.
-Students will be notified when their application is reviewed.
+Students will be notified when their application is reviewed, and if any additional information is required.

 2025-2026 TEACH Grant Application

 Once a student is approved for the TEACH grant, they will receive a notification to complete TEACH Grant Counseling.
-Once this has been completed, UMBC will be notified and the TEACH grant coordinator will create the student’s award in the federal system.
-The student can then complete the TEACH Grant Agreement to Serve or Repay.
-Students should then notify the TEACH grant coordinator that they have completed the agreement.
+Once this has been completed, UMBC will be notified and the TEACH grant coordinator will create the student’s award in the federal system (this may take up to 2 weeks).
+Once the award is created, the student will be notified that can then complete the TEACH Grant Agreement to Serve or Repay.
+Students should then notify the TEACH grant coordinator that they have completed the agreement as a completion notification will not be sent to UMBC.
 The TEACH grant coordinator will then add the TEACH grant to the student’s award package in myUMBC.

 As the TEACH grant is based on enrollment, it may not apply to a balance immediately after a semester starts.
-Final award amounts will be verified and disbursed after the add/drop period ends each semester.
+Final award amounts will be verified and disbursed on the next Tuesday after the add/drop period ends each semester.
+If a TEACH grant is added to a student’s award package after the add/drop period has already ended, it should disburse and apply to the balance within 2 weeks.

 Congratulations!
 To fulfill your service obligation, you will need to secure a full time teaching position that meets all of the requirements that you agreed to in your Agreement to Serve.
 Once you have served the required time, you can report your service to Federal Student Aid.
 Information on how to report your qualifying teacher service can be found on the FSA website.